Built In Chicago’s 50 Startups to Watch

 Trading in traditional markets has some sense of stability, with its up-to-the-second updates and regulations.
 Beaxy Exchange is a trading platform aimed at making cryptocurrency management and exchanges as viable as traditional trading.
 The platform launched last June — 60,000 people signed up pre-launch — and gave users the capability to trade nine order types across 43 states and 185 countries.
 It runs on OneMarketData technology, which is also used by NASDAQ, Bloomberg and other trading networks.
 Additionally, the company implements security measures that comply with stock market and banking regulations.
 Beaxy has raised $8 million in funding to date.

 BloXroute Labs works to scale the on-chain transaction capabilities of blockchains (think thousands of transactions per second) without changing their protocol.
 The company recently launched the first version of its blockchain distribution network, which uses techniques like internal caching, cut-through routing and optimized topology to propagate blocks and transactions more quickly.
 The bloXroute team has scaled from five to 20 people since early 2018 and is currently hiring additional staff to service the more than half-dozen blockchains on the platform.
-BloXroute raised a $10 million Series B in May and has plans to add more features and blockchain projects in 2020.
+BloXroute raised a $10 million Series B in May and has plans to add more features and blockchain projects.

 For service businesses looking for a tool to help them scale, stay organized and digitize their operations, BookingKoala has emerged to help.
 Founded in 2017, BookingKoala offers a number of marketing, management and organizational features for service-based businesses operated by home cleaners, barbers and pet groomers.
 Prospective users can choose between starter, growing and premium packages, each with a progressively more robust selection of features.
 The company has seen incremental seed funding since its founding.